ptariche/SailsJS-Facebook-Example/readme.md

                 callbackURL: "http://localhost:1337/auth/facebook/callback",
                 },

-Sails.JS is an impressive Node.JS Framework, and I've beeb playing around with it for the last two-weeks.
+Sails.JS is an impressive Node.JS Framework, and I've been playing around with it for the last two-weeks.
 I hope you enjoy and utilize this framework as much as I do.

 Note: The current settings are built to use Mongo.
 You can change to local by changing the adapter settings.